-As part of its duties, the Audit Committee is responsible for reviewing the independence, objectivity and effectiveness of the internal audit function and, it assures itself that the External Auditor remains independent.
-The External Auditor does not provide any non-audit services.
+As part of its duties, the Audit Committee is responsible for reviewing the independence, objectivity and effectiveness of the internal audit function and satisfying itself that it is adequately resourced by staff with the appropriate skill set.
+It also assures itself that the External Auditor remains independent and that the external audit process remains effective.
+Save for the provision of reports relating to the Summary Financial Statement and the statement under S68(1) of the Building Societies Act 1986, the External Auditor does not provide any non-audit services.
+As these two reports remain closely aligned to the statutory audit work, the Audit Committee considers the threat to the External Auditor's continuing independence and objectivity to be insignificant.